-JOURNEY THROUGH TIME 8 - ANCIENT TIMES (Creation - 333 BC) - Sue Rothberg In this 32-week first JTT course, students journey with the Hebrews of the Bible's Old Testament as these chosen people receive God's guidance, move throughout the Holy Land, and encounter the powerful Sumerian, Egyptian, Canaanite, Hittite, Assyrian, Babylonian, and Persian civilizations.
+JOURNEY THROUGH TIME 8 - ANCIENT TIMES (Creation - 333 BC) - Sue Rothberg - In this 32-week first JTT course, students journey with the Hebrews of the Bible's Old Testament as these chosen people receive God's guidance, move throughout the Holy Land, and encounter the powerful Sumerian, Egyptian, Canaanite, Hittite, Assyrian, Babylonian, and Persian civilizations.
 By completing several interesting projects and simulating the growth and interrelationships of early empires, students discover the challenges and complexities of the ancient world.
 Other topics discussed include theories of the earth's beginnings, ancient civilizations beyond the fertile crescent region, archaeological methods, and ancient history ties to today's world.
-Students read and analyze primary source documents, ancient myths, poetry, and historical fiction novels set in various ancient civilizations.
+Students read and analyze primary source documents, ancient myths, poetry, and historical fiction - novels - set in various ancient civilizations.
 Associated writing assignments focus on MLA academic paragraphs and multi-paragraph essays.
 Throughout the year students learn and practice foundational reading, writing, geography, and study skills needed for advanced coursework.

-Textbooks: BJU World History Textbook, 5th ed., Bible, JTT Book of Readings 8, Vocabulary from Classical Roots A, Writing with the Masters, A Pocket Style Manual, and Map Skills - Continental Press Level G. Novels include The Golden Bull, The Golden Goblet, Hittite Warrior, Year of the Tiger, and summer reading of Screwtape Letters.
+Textbooks: BJU World History Textbook, 5th ed., Bible, JTT Book of Readings 8, Vocabulary from Classical Roots A, The Writing Handbook, and A Pocket Style Manual.
+Novels include The Golden Bull, The Golden Goblet, Hittite Warrior, Year of the Tiger, and summer reading of Screwtape Letters.
 This class counts as Honors English 8, Honors History 8, Middle School Geography, and Bible (Old Testament).

-Time: Mondays; 8/16-12/13/21 and 1/10-5/2/22 (Labor Day off); 9-noon.
+Time: Mondays; 9-noon.